CorruptionHades/JI-Templater/README.md

 (Decompiled with ReCaf)

 There is also an ``attach`` task, which will let you inject a jar into a running java process as a java agent (as long as it is a valid agent).

-## Info
-Currently it will download the client 1.21 file and map it with tiny-remapper 0.10.4